alpipego/resizefly/readme.txt

 == Changelog ==

-= 2.0.5 =
+= 2.1.1 =
-* return filtered content, instead of original before saving to database
+* ignore any images that are not jp(e)g, gif, png; e.g. svgs
+* image had wrong dimensions, if ratio was not original and density > 1

-= 2.0.4 =
+= 2.1.0 =
-* fixes Window paths including drive letters (e.g. when using XAMPP)
+* prepare the main plugin for add-ons
+* fix a bug in the full size post meta data
+* improve user submitted sizes section